-Besides the economic ramifications of huge outlays of revenue for imported fossil fuels, for the common man the energy cost are crippling - averaging 20% to 25% of their salary during winter months.
+Besides the economic ramifications of saving of revenue for imported fossil fuels, which money can be directed towards economic development - for the common man the energy cost are crippling very often averaging 20% to 25% of one's salary during winter months.
 Some population are at greater risk of premature death from the cold especially the young and the elderly and those living in higher elevations which see below freezing temperatures for most of winter.

 Given these issues in December 2014 SARID proposed to the Sisters of Charity Ottawa (SCO) to build a prototype structure which would be a non-wood, non-combustible (excepting for the roof), reinforced concrete structure, and which would be cheaper and comparatively more energy efficient.
-Walls are only 30% concrete - the rest approximately 70% of the wall is made of waste and recycled material.
-The walls in the above picture have an insulation value of R-28 .
+Walls above are only 30% concrete - the rest approximately 70% of the wall is made of waste and recycled material.
+The walls have an average insulation value of R-28 .

 Further the building type relies heavily on locally available building materials and taps into the large unemployed and unskilled population as a labor resource.
-It is hoped that these practices would in the long term create employment opportunities in the construction sector and supporting industries.
-Lesotho would engage, mobilize and leverage its internal economy as opposed to relying on foreign aid.
-The economic ramifications of adoption of Sarid's technology are huge as it would reduce Lesotho's dependence on imported fossil fuels and electricity.
+It is anticipated that these practices would in the long term create employment opportunities in the construction sector and supporting industries.
+Lesotho would engage, mobilize and leverage its internal economy as opposed to relying on foreign aid and imported technology and value added goods and services.

 SARID firmly beieves that poor countries can only improve their economy, and provide their poor with adequate shelter, through self reliance, by utilizing indigenous resources, and by creating new cottage industries that provide innovative construction material, and by recycling waste whenever and wherever possible.